Controls

 value: represents the value of the field as a number.

-The date control has the following unique property:
+The DateTime has the following unique properties:

-Below is an example of getting the current date and assigning it to a date control:
+Below is an example of getting the current date and assigning it to a Date control:

 var today = new Date();